Electra Consumer Products: Early history

-Electra Consumer Products started out as a small electrical appliances repair shop in 1945.
+Electra Consumer Products began as a small electrical appliances repair shop in 1945.
 The company also began to import irons, food mixers, electric whisks, washing machines and refrigerators.
 In 1954, the company began importing air conditioners made by the American company, Emerson Electric, to Israel.

 In 1961 the company opened Israel's first air conditioning factory, where it began to the development and manufacture of air conditioning units including the first window-mounted air conditioning unit in the market, and the market's first split A/C (consisting of two units, one outdoor, one indoor).
 Around then the company also began importing Westinghouse and Daikin air conditioning units.

 In 1973 the company moved to a new industrial area in Rishon LeZion — just south of Tel Aviv and one of Israel's largest cities by population at the time — where it established a modern manufacturing plant over an area of 55 dunams (5.5 hectares, 13.6 acres).

 In 1991 Electra CP was acquired by Elco Holdings.

 Electra CP opened the first Shekem Electric store in 1995, the first of what become one of Israel's main electrical retail chains.